eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> U

 - **unlock** means to open a lock, allowing access.
 In some places, when a door is unlocked, it might make a click sound as an indicator.

+- **user-friendly** refers to something that is easy and pleasant to use, especially digital products like websites or apps.

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> W